WR2 | Syllabus

 - Open Handbook, “Critical Notes”

-- You do not need to print out readings from the Open Handbook unless you want to.
-Only the course readings from Canvas.
+You do not need to print out readings from the Open Handbook unless you want to.

 In-class work